rotshtein/hlc/can_module/README.md

 3. Add the hlc.service to /etc/systemd/system directory and enable the service

-** For development enable the wifi:
-   1. at /boot/config.txt remark   dtoverlay=disable-wifi
+** For development enable the wifi: At /boot/config.txt remark   dtoverlay=disable-wifi
-   2. sudo systemctl enable wpa_supplicant

-   *** remember to disable the wifi and the wpa_supplicant service to get short boot time
+   *** remember to disable the eifi (dtoverlay=disable-wifi) get short boot time